JardaniWorld/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-This code deletes a key in a dictionary
+This code returns a new dictionary with all values multiplied by 2